planetfederal/qgis-suite-plugin/doc/source/intro.rst

 Installing the current development version
 -------------------------------------------

 The plugin repository is updated frequently- However, it is not guaranteed that it will contain the same code that can be found in this GitHub repository.
 If you want to be sure that you are using the latest development version, follow the step described in the `development <./doc/source/developers.rst>`_ section.
-Running the ``install.py`` script should install the OpeGeo Explorer in your QGIS.
+Running the ``install.py`` script should install the OpenGeo Explorer in your QGIS.

 Installing from a zip file
 ---------------------------